-Category Three Action - the CBA requires financial and trust service providers to:
+Category Three Action - the CBA requires service providers to:

-- a) Review their client base to identify relationships or transactions with any connection to the Category Three countries by September 16, 2013. - b) Re-evaluate its risk assessment of the relationship taking this new and any other information held into account. - c) Document its risk assessment and monitoring/mitigation strategy and have the document available should the CBA wish to evaluate it. - d) Record the progress of compliance with this action (or otherwise) in the board minutes.
+- a) Review their client base to identify relationships or transactions with any connection to the Category Three countries by September 16, 2013. - b) (Re-)Evaluate its risk assessment of the relationship taking this new and any other information held into account. - c) Document its risk assessment and monitoring/mitigation strategy and have the document available should the CBA wish to evaluate it. - d) Record the progress of compliance with this action (or otherwise) in the board minutes.